fox-it/dissect-docs/docs/source/supported-targets.rst

 Dissect supports identifying, listing and querying *child targets*.
 These are targets within other targets.
-These can include virtual machines, containers, or other environments nested inside a target.
+This can include virtual machines, containers, or other environments nested inside a target.
 Child targets are discovered using configuration files or metadata present on the host or target.
 Dissect can recursively query these targets, allowing it to detect deeply nested environments automatically.